spree/spree/README.md

 **NOTE: The master branch is developed agaist edge.
 Use a stable branch for production.**

 Add the following to your gemfile.
-If you are running a `-stable` branch of spree check there is a compatible branch of `spree_bootstrap_frontend`
+The currenly supported and updated branches are `master` (edge) and `2-2-stable`

 ```ruby
 gem 'spree_bootstrap_frontend', github: '200Creative/spree_bootstrap_frontend', branch: '2-2-stable'